 In this step, you are ensuring that all appropriate costs have been picked up on inventory transactions and that the inventory costing calculations have been completed for the month.
 This step may also identify scenarios where inventory transactions have been posted in the wrong period or incorrect costs have been allocated.
 An example would be someone miskeying a vendor invoice for $600.00 per unit vs. $6.00 per unit – I mean, we are human after all, and mistakes like that DO happen.

-Tip: If you would like to review these before the month end closing process, you can set up a saved search that will allow you to review inventory cost accounting to regularly in order to complete this task well ahead of the month-end close.
+Tip: If you would like to review these before the month-end closing process, you can set up a saved search that will allow you to review inventory cost accounting regularly in order to complete this task well ahead of the month-end close.

 7. Review Inventory Activity

 This process is done to ensure that there are no unusual inventory fluctuations, which again would indicate that a process issue may exist.